shankarj67/Awesome-Climate-Change-AI/README.md

 # Awesome Climate Change and AI
 > A curated list of awesome things related to Climate change and Machine learning

+This is inspired from the content provided on https://www.climatechange.ai/.

 ## Contents